falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 # Developers Guide

-This post has not for the purpose to replace the official documentation, it's a step-by-step example to get you to know minimal requirements for having a running plugin.
+This post has not for purpose to replace the official documentation, it's a step-by-step example to get you to know minimal requirements for having a running plugin.
 For details, please read the [developers guide](https://falco.org/docs/plugins/developers-guide/).

-# Our plugin
+# The plugin

 For this example, we'll create a plugin for [`docker events`](https://docs.docker.com/engine/reference/commandline/events/) from a local `docker daemon`.
 It is a basic example of an `event stream` with a basic format and without specific authentication.